 - Medals for candidates: Gold Medals, Silver Medals and Bronze Medals will be awarded in approximately the ratio 1:2:3.The total number of medals awarded will not be more than half of the number of contestants.
 The first female contestant will be crowned “African Mathematics Queen.
 2017”

 - Medals for countries: Countries will be ranked by taking the total of the scores of their team members.
 The team leaders of the top three countries will be awarded Gold, Silver and Bronze Medals.

-A special diner is offered to all the participants after the Closing Ceremony.
+A special dinner is offered to all the participants after the Closing Ceremony.
 The Prize Giving and Closing Ceremony is the most important Ceremony of the event.

 3.2 The responsibility of the participating countries:

-Participating countries are responsible for all the travel costs of their team to and from the host country
+Participating countries are responsible for all the travel costs of their team to and from Morocco (Rabat)

 - Collect a bank of Mathematics Olympiads Problems and to make it available to the Problems Committee (see 6).